fwip/mtg_pronouns/reworded_cards.md

 Return all Islands to their owners' hands.

-Each player sacrifices a Plains or a white permanent for each white permanent they controls.
+Each player sacrifices a Plains or a white permanent for each white permanent they control.

 Once More with Feeling WWWW
 ---------------